Lesson 3 - Approaches to working with relational databases in .NET

 1. Non-object-oriented programming

 The first option is, of course, to program completely without objects.
-However, this way we'd go out on a limb, we wouldn't be able to use any 3rd party components and our code would be very poor quality.
+However, this way we'd go out on a limb, we wouldn't be able to use any 3rd party components and our code would be of a very poor quality.
 Since C# is an object-oriented language, it wouldn't work well enough.

 2. Database wrapper